TODAY'S TOPIC:

 There is satisfaction in ownership.
 Removing phrases is like

-taking my comfortable living room sofa and tossing it into the
+heaving my comfortable living-room sofa into the street.
+The

-street.
-The process feels both heavy and empty.
-The result,
+process feels both heavy and empty.
+The result, however, is

-however, is clarity and organization within the new spaces of the
+clarity and organization within the new spaces of the old form.

 Although I am not

-a prolific writer (because I have other responsibilities), I
+a prolific writer, I have many ideas and I constantly accumulate

-accumulate research.
-I keep a To Do File which always expands
+research.
+I keep a To Do File which always expands beyond the

-beyond the confines of a normal file.
-In paper form, I jot down
+confines of a normal-sized file.
+In paper form, I jot down ideas

-ideas and notes in spiral notebooks.
-My definition of
+and notes in spiral notebooks.
+My definition of exhilaration is to

-exhilaration is to fill the tattered yellow notebook and start the
+fill the tattered yellow notebook and start the fresh purple one.

-fresh purple one.
-Some of the ideas in my notebooks will be fully
+Some of the ideas in my notebooks will be fully developed, some

-developed, some saved for later, and some used piecemeal in other
+saved for later, and some used piecemeal in other essays for which

 My problem is with